The New Self

-Before he receives eternal life, his spirit is dominated by spiritual death.
-This makes it impossible for him to understand the Bible, which is revelation truth.
+Before we receive eternal life, our spirit is in darkness.
+This makes it impossible for us to understand the Bible, which is revelation truth.

-The natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
-(1 Corinthians 2:14)
+1 Corinthians 2: 14 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.

 He says, “I will give them one heart.”
 This suggests that a new kind of love is coming that will make them one as a body of people.